|

 -Norman Vincent Peale

-• The city is a 20-minute train ride outside of Stuttgart.
+• Getting there: The town is a quick, painless 20-minute S-Bahn (S1 line) train ride directly outside of central Stuttgart.

 Similar Posts